SquidDev/urn/docs/lib.list.md

 *Defined at lib/list.lisp:102:1*

 Accumulate the list `XS` using the binary function `F` and the zero element `Z`.
-This function is also called `reduce` by some authors.
+This function is also called `foldl` by some authors.
 One can visualise `(reduce f z xs)` as replacing the [`cons`](lib.list.md#cons-xs-xss) operator in building lists with `F`, and the empty list with `Z`.